 The first downside of the Eritrean state, was that the men of the revolution still wanted to rule in the new state era.
 Since independence they held sway over the Eritrean people as they had credit for the existence of the independent state of Eritrea.

 Having been through wars, displacements and suffering, the Eritrean people are known for their patience.
 Whenever they wanted to demand a decent life in their country, the men of the revolution would remind them of the sacrifices they made in the liberation struggle.
 As a result, they were left only to hope for changes or positive reforms.
-In countries that respect their citizens, individuals demand their rights through the ballot box and if that isn’t possible then it's usual to go out and demonstrate for, or to reject government resolutions.
+In countries that respect their citizens, individuals demand their rights through the ballot box and if that isn’t possible then its usual to go out and demonstrate for, or to reject government resolutions.
 However, the people of Eritrea are not used to acting in this way, especially those who lived through the occupation and independence.
 Even though there were demonstrations and protest against the rulings of the Ethiopian government, more clearly it was the young people who protested and objected.

 In every place and time, young people are the fuel of liberation movements and behind crucial changes in the lives of the people.
-The ruling party in Eritrea, the Popular Front for Democracy and Justice (PFLP), realised this early.
+The ruling party in Eritrea, the Popular Front for Democracy and Justice (PFLP), realized this early.
 The Eritrean revolution did not falter for three decades because of the young people who flocked to the battle field, both individually and in groups.
 The first resolution implemented after independence, was compulsory national service for all those over 18, for a term of between 12 – 18 months.

 In the 1990s this recruitment started after Secondary Certificate exams.
 Students then go to the recruitment camp in Sawa until their results are announced.
 Those who succeeded and achieve the highest grades are then taken out of the camp to complete academic or professional training.
 The rest complete their training until the end of their term and are then have the right to live their lives as they wish.
 This is how it appeared.
-In fact, the government was picking border disputes with neighboring countries, and all conscripts, including those who had completed their service, were recalled as fodder for battles and disputes.
+In fact, the government was making border disputes with neighboring countries, and all conscripts, including those who had completed their service, were recalled as fodder for battles and disputes.
 Meanwhile, middle and high school students had to perform ‘summer service’ in areas far from their home towns and villages, and are only able to complete their studies with a certificate to prove it.

-Between 1998 and 2000, Eritrea fought a border war with Ethiopia that resulted in about 70,000 dead, destroyed border towns and killed all that remained of the spirit of freedom and peace in Eritrean psyche.
+Between 1998 and 2000, Eritrea fought a border war with Ethiopia that resulted in about 70,000 martyrs, destroyed border towns and killed all that remained of the spirit of freedom and peace in Eritrean psyche.
 When Isaias’ comrades, government ministers, opinion makers, and thinkers called for the speeding up of the process of reform and political change put forward since independence, he turned against them and imprisoned them without trial in 2001.

 In Ethiopia's lack of commitment to the 2002 peace agreement on their withdrawal from the Badme region of Eritrea and the demarcation of the border between the two countries, the government found a reason to change the methods of compulsory service.
 The Government argued that because of the state of war and uncertainty with her neighbour, and because Badme is still occupied by Ethiopia, Eritrea needs a large army that is always ready.
 Since 2002, young Eritreans began to be recruited before reaching the legal age of 18 years, and following that, a strange link was made between the Ministry of Education and the Eritrean army.
 Students are now forced to study the final year of secondary school at the Sawa training camp, in harsh living conditions and with a strict military ethos not suitable for young students.
-Now compulsory service does not have a specific length.
+Now compulsory service does not have a specific length of term.

 The conscripts serve in different areas of the state ministries.
-They do strenuous jobs such as building roads and cultivating land with primitive tools, with low financial rewards, only occasional leave and with punishments for trivial reasons, with the aim to abuse and subdue anyone who has the spirit of resistance.
+They work strenuous jobs such as building roads and cultivating land with primitive tools, with low financial rewards, only occasional leave and with punishments for trivial reasons, with the aim to abuse and subdue anyone who has the spirit of resistance.
 The recruiting officials master the variety of punishments that kill the spirit of young people early on.

 They kill ambition and plans for the future.